webb1750/usdt/readme.md

 ### Components and Style Guide

 To get started, navigate to the index.html page to see a list of styled components and how to implement them in your application or website.
-There are examples for each component in the style guide and source code to help you implement it within your project.
+There are examples for each component in the style guide along with source code to help you implement it within your project.